Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_kil_credits_starting                    2       // The number of credits a killer should start with

 // Zombie
-ttt_zombies_are_monsters                    0       // Whether Zombies should be treated as members of the Monster team. ttt_zombies_are_traitors                    0       // Whether Zombies should be treated as members of the Traitors team. ttt_zombie_round_chance                     0.1     // The chance that a "Zombie Round" will occur where all players who would have been Traitors are made Zombies instead.
-Only usable when "ttt_zombies_are_traitors" is set to "1" ttt_zombie_vision_enable                    0       // Whether Zombies have their special vision highlights enabled ttt_zombie_spit_enable                      1       // Whether Zombies have their spit attack enabled ttt_zombie_leap_enable                      1       // Whether Zombies have their leap attack enabled ttt_zombie_show_target_icon                 0       // Whether Zombies have an icon over other players' heads showing who to kill.
-Server or round must be restarted for changes to take effect. ttt_zombie_damage_penalty                   0.5     // The fraction a Zombie's damage will be scaled by when they are attacking without using their claws. ttt_zombie_damage_reduction                 0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a Zombie. ttt_zombie_prime_only_weapons               1       // Whether only Prime Zombies (e.g. players who spawn as Zombies originally) are allowed to pick up weapons.
+ttt_zombies_are_monsters                    0       // Whether zombies should be treated as members of the monster team. ttt_zombies_are_traitors                    0       // Whether zombies should be treated as members of the traitors team. ttt_zombie_round_chance                     0.1     // The chance that a "zombie round" will occur where all players who would have been traitors are made zombies instead.
+Only usable when "ttt_zombies_are_traitors" is set to "1" ttt_zombie_vision_enable                    0       // Whether zombies have their special vision highlights enabled ttt_zombie_spit_enable                      1       // Whether zombies have their spit attack enabled ttt_zombie_leap_enable                      1       // Whether zombies have their leap attack enabled ttt_zombie_show_target_icon                 0       // Whether zombies have an icon over other players' heads showing who to kill.
+Server or round must be restarted for changes to take effect. ttt_zombie_damage_penalty                   0.5     // The fraction a zombie's damage will be scaled by when they are attacking without using their claws. ttt_zombie_damage_reduction                 0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a zombie. ttt_zombie_prime_only_weapons               1       // Whether only prime zombies (e.g. players who spawn as zombies originally) are allowed to pick up weapons. ttt_zombie_prime_attack_damage              65      // The amount of a damage a prime zombie (e.g. player who spawned as a zombie originally) does with their claws.
+Server or round must be restarted for changes to take effect. ttt_zombie_prime_attack_delay               0.7     // The amount of time between claw attacks for a prime zombie (e.g. player who spawned as a zombie originally).
+Server or round must be restarted for changes to take effect. ttt_zombie_prime_speed_bonus                0.35    // The amount of bonus speed a prime zombie (e.g. player who spawned as a zombie originally) should get when using their claws.
+Server or round must be restarted for changes to take effect. ttt_zombie_thrall_attack_damage             45      // The amount of a damage a zombie thrall (e.g. non-prime zombie) does with their claws.
+Server or round must be restarted for changes to take effect. ttt_zombie_thrall_attack_delay              1.4     // The amount of time between claw attacks for a zombie thrall (e.g. non-prime zombie).
+Server or round must be restarted for changes to take effect. ttt_zombie_thrall_speed_bonus               0.15    // The amount of bonus speed a zombie thrall (e.g. non-prime zombie) should get when using their claws.
+Server or round must be restarted for changes to take effect. ttt_zombie_respawn_health                   100     // The amount of health a player should respawn with when they are converted to a zombie thrall.

 // ----------------------------------------